roipeker/roipeker.com/content/portfolio/gamebuzz.md

 ![GameBuzz poster](/img/portfolio/app_gamebuzz_thm.jpg "GameBuzz poster")

+{{< image src="/img/portfolio/app_gamebuzz_thm.jpg" title="Game Poster" width=400 height=300 />}}

 ### Overview:

 The game system itself is not multiplatform, but both the source code relies on a multiplatform system:

 * There's a Windows / OSX "host" running in the ELO TV, and the game interface itself.
 * an iPad running as a controller and managed by the host (you can check more on the website).